dalong0514/readnotes/20200201读书笔记/2020080PHP_and_MySQL_Web_R01.md

 How Is This Book Organized?
 This book is divided into five main parts:

-Part I,「Using PHP,」provides an overview of the main parts of the PHP language with examples.
+Part I,「Using PHP」provides an overview of the main parts of the PHP language with examples.
 Each example is a real-world example used in building an e-commerce site rather than「toy」code.
 We kick off this section with Chapter 1,「PHP Crash Course.」If you’ve already used PHP, you can whiz through this chapter.
 If you are new to PHP or new to programming, you might want to spend a little more time on it.

-Part II,「Using MySQL,」discusses the concepts and design involved in using relational database systems such as MySQL, using SQL, connecting your MySQL database to the world with PHP, and advanced MySQL topics, such as security and optimization.
+Part II,「Using MySQL」discusses the concepts and design involved in using relational database systems such as MySQL, using SQL, connecting your MySQL database to the world with PHP, and advanced MySQL topics, such as security and optimization.

-Part III,「Web Application Security,」covers some of the general issues involved in developing a web application using any language.
+Part III,「Web Application Security」covers some of the general issues involved in developing a web application using any language.
 We then discuss how you can use PHP and MySQL to authenticate your users and securely gather, transmit, and store data.

-Part IV,「Advanced PHP Techniques,」offers detailed coverage of some of the major built-in functions in PHP.
+Part IV,「Advanced PHP Techniques」offers detailed coverage of some of the major built-in functions in PHP.
 We have selected groups of functions that are likely to be useful when building a web application.
 You will learn about interaction with the server, interaction with the network, image generation, date and time manipulation, and session handling.

-Part V,「Building Practical PHP and MySQL Projects,」is our favorite section.
+Part V,「Building Practical PHP and MySQL Projects」is our favorite section.
 It deals with practical real-world issues such as managing large projects and debugging, and provides sample projects that demonstrate the power and versatility of PHP and MySQL.

 Finally.
 We hope you enjoy this book and enjoy learning about PHP and MySQL as much as we did when we first began using these products.
 They are really a pleasure to use.
 Soon, you’ll be able to join the many thousands of web developers who use these robust, powerful tools to easily build dynamic, real-time web applications.

 ## 01. PHP Crash Course

+### 1. 逻辑脉络

+用自己的话总结主题，梳理逻辑脉络，也就是这本书整个地图里这一章所在的节点。

+### 2. 摘录及评论

 This chapter gives you a quick overview of PHP syntax and language constructs.
 In this book, you’ll learn how to use PHP by working through lots of real-world examples taken from our experiences building real websites.
 Often, programming textbooks teach basic syntax with very simple examples.
 We have chosen not to do that.
 We recognize that what you do is get something up and running, and understand how the language is used, instead of plowing through yet another syntax and function reference that’s no better than the online manual.